(Warning: this post discusses eating horse meat, so apologies to my horse-lover and vegan friends, but you may want to skip this one.)

 Attitudes surrounding it started to change about 20 years ago but Italy still remains the highest consuming nation of horse meat in the EU.
 Though demand may have waned, some Italians still enjoy eating it.
 It’s high in iron, relatively low in cost, and also low in fat and cholesterol.
 We talked to several locals who described its appeal as a generational thing that has sort of skipped a generation or two.
 With the current food movement afoot in Bologna and around the world, young chefs who emphasize fresh, local ingredients are putting their twist back on traditional foods - and like it or not, horse meat is a fresh, local, and traditional food that’s back on the menu.

 I think I had known and then forgotten that parts of Italy still served horse meat.
 Maybe I’d blocked it out, I don’t know.
 It’s not that I’m a horse lover and can’t fathom eating them.
 It’s just not something I’ve ever thought of dining on.
+Until now.

 And because I love to immerse myself in the cultures I visit, I made a mental note to be on the lookout for some place to try it.
 It wasn’t until the last leg of our trip in the Cinque Terre that I had my chance.